 Wine charms are a great addition when hosting large parties.
 Not only do they save on waste and prevent mixups, but they also make cute party decor.

 - Ice buckets or beverage tub (to keep the juices and bubbly chilled)

 This is the best part!

-For a mimosa bar backdrop, you have the option of decorating with balloons, paper fans, pom poms or paper flowers.
+For a mimosa bar backdrop, you have the option of decorating with balloons, paper fans, pom poms, or DIY paper flowers.
 Want to keep it simple?
-Try using a framed printable sign, chalkboard sign or banner.
+Try using a framed printable sign, chalkboard sign, or banner.

 If you’re strapped for time, you can easily buy mimosa bar decor from a variety of retailers (see the end of this post).

 Since I loooove using my Cricut, I made a DIY mimosa bar sign using a whimsical font and glitter cardstock.
 I have a whole post dedicated to Cricut bridal shower ideas, so be sure to check that out if you’re a Cricut crafter.

 For those interested in buying your signage, see my favorite deals below.

 Now for the fun part.
 To make your tasty mimosa, follow these simple steps: